Light Painting a WWII Piper L-4 N33579 and a Willys “MB” Jeep

 Prior to arriving in Florida, we made a stop to light paint these two wonderful World War II era vehicles in Carrollton, Georgia.

 Project #1 was of the amazing P-51D Mustang "Old Crow".
 I light painted Old Crow during the Wednesday night fireworks show.
+Our long-time friend Wayne Nolden assisted me that evening.
 And yes, there are actual show fireworks in the final artwork!

 Project #2 was the light painting of CubCrafters XCub N920RS.
 I light painted that one with the help of Mike Port at Hickory Oaks Campground near Oshkosh.